 Academic Student Organizations

-Though this type of coursework is often overlooked by less serious students, academic student organizations such as SKILLS USA, HOSA, FLBA, FFA, and Academic Quiz Bowl are excellent student organizations.
-They will not only challenge you academically but can also be rewarding when it comes to academic competitions and scholarship opportunities.
-These types of student organizations will require you to maintain a certain GPA but they will also provide you with enriching social and academic opportunities in the form of teamwork, academic competitions, and sometimes even get the chance at national recognition.
+This type of coursework is often overlooked by less serious students.
+But, academic student organizations such as SKILLS USA, HOSA, FLBA, FFA, and Academic Quiz Bowl are excellent student organizations.
+They challenge you academically and are also rewarding when it comes to academic competitions and scholarship opportunities.
+These types of student organizations will require you to maintain a certain GPA.
+However, they also provide you with enriching social and academic opportunities in the form of teamwork, academic competitions, and sometimes even get the chance at national recognition.

 There really are academic competitions available for students, both in groups and individually.
 Academic competitions are a great way to make new friends and test your knowledge and skills with other like-minded individuals.
-If your school has a quiz bowl team, a robotics team, or even offers organizations such as Heath Occupations Students of America (HOSA) or SKILLS USA, see what the specifications are to join, and then go to a few meetings or competitions to determine if this may be something you might enjoy.
+If your school has a quiz bowl team, a robotics team, or even offers organizations such as Health Occupations Students of America (HOSA) or SKILLS USA, see what the specifications are to join.
+Go to a few meetings or competitions to determine if this may be something you might enjoy.
 With a rise in STEM fields and coursework, academic competitions are a great way to show off what you can do for a prospective college or university.

 While the last two aspects may be outside of the classroom, these are two things you must give some thought to while you are in high school.